RSA Retail Savings Bonds rates (updated December 2024)

 We dig into another investment vehicle – RSA Retail Savings Bonds.
 These offer great returns in a couple of different flavours.
-The November 2024 fixed term rates have risen by 0.75% in line with the underlying government bonds.
+The December 2024 fixed term rates have fallen by 0.75% (three-year) and 0.5% (two and five-year) in line with the underlying government bonds.

 Bonds – tell me more